ericleee0119/VR-Amusement-Park/README.md

 provided the algorithm to adjust the Velocity
 ![image](https://github.com/ericleee0119/VR-Amusement-Park/blob/main/img/5.jpg)

+There are some math and physics problems we may need to take care of in this project. especially the Velocity.
+Velocity includes acceleration and minimum Velocity and Maximum Velocity.
+Acceleration tells us when the user sits on the Roller Coaster, and how much velocity it accelerates per second.
+And we also need to calculate the Maximum velocity because it is impossible to let the acceleration keep updating to infinite.
+The Roller Coaster may rise up and fall down depending on the design of the tracks.
+And it is also possible that the tracks may lead the car to go up side down.
+The velocity of each situation is different, therefore, this is another thing we may need to think about.
+We set a default acceleration value, and depending on the current rail angle, we let this default value crossed by the sin(angle) to get anew acceleration.
+With sin implementation, we could get an acceleration that can be negative or positive.
+By this way, we could control the speed well.
+Figure 3 mentioned the possible situations we may meet and provided my current solutions.

 ## Reference
 Car 3D Model: (”pui pui molcar” (https://skfb.ly/6ZRCM) by klairbobos is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).